Winnykinyumu/Predicting-Customer-Churn-at-SyriaTel-A-Strategic-Analysis-to-Improve-Retention/README.md

 ![Churns by Region](https://github.com/user-attachments/assets/8eb75eea-5dae-4896-9df4-a877640753e8)

+**Interpretation**

+- Area Code 408, presents to have the highest Churn Rate followed by 510 then 415.

 **2. To examine the impact of Account Length on Churn.
 Which customesrs are highly prone to attrition.**

 ![Churns by account length](https://github.com/user-attachments/assets/0d8527ec-e438-47bc-ba75-ff11b7b9274d)

+**Interpretation**

+- The analysis shows that long-term customers (over 14 years) have the highest churn rate, followed by short-term customers (7 years or less) with the second-highest churn rate, while mid-term customers (7-14 years) exhibit the lowest churn rate.

 **3. To assess the influence of subscription plans (voicemail and international plans) on churn.**

 ![Churns by subscription plans](https://github.com/user-attachments/assets/90fc3ced-27a3-4e25-844f-30ccf1bd0547)

+**Interpretation**

+- Customers with an International Plan but no Voicemail Plan have the highest churn rate, followed by those with both plans, while customers without either plan have the third-highest churn rate, and those with only a Voicemail Plan have the lowest churn rate.

 **4. To evaluate the impact of customer service calls on churn and determine if there is a statistically significant relationship.**